nezaj/web-bitelog/src/data/notes.md

+### 6/20/2021

+Overall would say this was a solid week.
+Calories averaged higher, 2351, but this was mainly due to one day of excess calories.
+This was the day when we had guests with us and we are out twice and had snacks afterwards.

+The rest of the week I was able to stay green while having other social events.
+I’m doing a better job of planning ahead and making healthier choices with social events.
+Will try to keep this up in the coming weeks!

+Exercise-wise was more than last two weeks, 4x BJJ, 2x Judo/Lifting/Yoga.
+Exercised 7/7 of the days!

+Weight-wise logged my lowest average weight to date — 147.1lb

+One thing I notice is that by not “making up” for the excess of one day it makes it easier to be consistent for the others.
+Instead of yo-yoing between red/blue, staying green keeps me sharp and in a good mood.
+This does mean my weekly average suffers, but if I can focus on making good choices on a daily basis, and coming to peace with off days, I think this will be better for long term success.

+Onwards!

 ### 6/18/2021

 Late review!
 This has been happening more often than not lately.
 Will try to be mindful and ensure to do these reviews on time by Sunday/Monday going forward!